dnutan/nethserver-docs/administrator-manual/en/samba.rst

    * only capital letters.

-   For more informations refer to Microsoft Naming conventions [#MS909264]_.
+   For more information refer to Microsoft Naming conventions [#MS909264]_.

 2. For each workstation of the Windows network, join the new domain.
    This step requires privileged credentials.
 In |product|, members